bagyinszkid/PW6/readme.txt

 Hello!

-This is version3 of Task1 in the Playwright Automation School
+This is version4 of the Playwright Automation School

 ## 1. POM, fixtures, test files